Call Us: 020 8771 5254

 The Palace of Westminster is the meeting place of the Parliament of the United Kingdom and is in London, England.
 It is commonly called the Houses of Parliament after the House of Commons and the House of Lords, the two legislative chambers which occupy the building.

-The meeting took place in the iconic Committee Room One at The Palace of Westminster, where Lords have sat to hear many seminal family law cases such as White v White, Miller v Miller and McFarlane v McFarlane, all of which are relied on today by practicing lawyers.
+The meeting was facilitated/arranged by the All-Party Parliamentary Dog Advisory Welfare Group (APDAWG).
+It took place in the iconic Committee Room One at The Palace of Westminster, where Lords have sat to hear many seminal family law cases such as White v White, Miller v Miller and McFarlane v McFarlane, all of which are relied on today by practicing lawyers.

 Great discussions were had regarding how pets should be treated on separation.
 The group discussed different jurisdictions and made very thoughtful and persuasive arguments.
 This meeting follows Baroness Berridge’s speech in the House of Lords in February of this year.